Skip to content

 Frequently asked questions

-How is the undelivered portion of a contract calculated in a breach of contract case?
+How is the undelivered portion of a contract calculated in a breach claim?

-The undelivered portion is calculated as the total contract value multiplied by the percentage of work that was not completed.
-If a $100,000 contract was 75% complete at the time of breach, the remaining undelivered value is $25,000.
-This represents the expectation interest — what the non-breaching party paid for and did not receive.
-Courts may also examine whether the completed portion has independent value or needs to be redone.
+The undelivered portion equals the total contract value multiplied by the percentage of work not yet performed.
+If a $100,000 contract was 75% complete at breach, the undelivered value is $25,000.
+This represents the expectation interest — the value you paid for and did not receive.
+Courts may also examine whether the completed portion has independent value to you, in which case the calculation becomes more nuanced.
+For construction matters, partial work that requires complete redesign or demolition may be treated as zero-value despite physical completion.

 What additional costs can be included in a breach of contract damages claim?

-Additional costs typically include expenses the non-breaching party had to incur because of the breach, such as hiring a replacement vendor, expedited shipping, temporary staffing, or emergency repairs.
-These are known as incidental or consequential damages and are recoverable if they were foreseeable at the time the contract was formed.
-Documentation is critical — keep all invoices, contracts with replacement vendors, and written communications.
-Not all jurisdictions allow consequential damages unless the contract explicitly permits them.
+Additional costs typically include expenses incurred because of the breach: hiring a replacement vendor at a higher price (cover damages), expedited shipping, temporary staffing, emergency repairs, and storage fees while finding a substitute.
+These are called incidental or consequential damages and are recoverable if they were foreseeable at contract formation (the Hadley v.
+Baxendale rule).
+Lost profits from downstream business activities are also recoverable if foreseeable — but must be proven with reasonable certainty.
+Keep all invoices, replacement contracts, and written communications, since documentation requirements are strict.
+Not all jurisdictions allow consequential damages unless the contract explicitly permits them, and many contracts limit them via waiver clauses.

-Does the non-breaching party have a duty to reduce contract damages after a breach?
+Does the non-breaching party have a duty to mitigate contract damages?

-Yes — under the legal principle of mitigation, the non-breaching party has a duty to take reasonable steps to reduce their losses after a breach occurs.
-For example, if a contractor abandons a project, the owner should promptly seek a replacement rather than allowing the work to remain incomplete indefinitely.
-Failure to mitigate can reduce the damages award even if the breach itself was clear-cut.
-Keep records of your mitigation efforts to demonstrate reasonableness in any subsequent legal proceeding.
+Yes — under the mitigation doctrine, the non-breaching party must take reasonable steps to reduce losses after a breach occurs.
+If a contractor abandons a project, the owner should promptly solicit replacement bids rather than letting the work remain incomplete and damages accrue.
+Failure to mitigate reduces the damages award by the amount that reasonable efforts could have avoided.
+Keep written records of mitigation attempts — bid requests, vendor selection notes, time-stamped emails — to demonstrate reasonableness.
+Mitigation does not require accepting unreasonable substitutes or paying premium prices for emergency replacement, but it does require active, good-faith effort.